selling household and kitchen appliances, and he was able to acquire a building in a nice Vienna street called 30 Liechtensteinstrasse.

 My family was musical.
 My father had a beautiful tenor voice.
 My brother Fred and sister Kate played piano, and my brother Harry played piano and cello, and I played guitar.
 Here is a picture of us four.

 when I was very young.
 He was stationed in Vienna for three months building radio installations, and we met through my cousin's husband.
 I later joined him in Prague, where (most luckily) my aunt was living!
-Here is a picture of me in Prague.
+Here is a picture of

 Gerta in Prague, telling the little boy not to harm the cat!